LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 The use of `lambda
 expressions <https://en.wikipedia.org/wiki/Lambda_calculus>`_ as
-meta-predicate goal and closure arguments often saves writing auxiliary predicates for the sole purpose of calling the meta-predicates.
+meta-predicate goal and :term:`closure` arguments often saves writing auxiliary predicates for the sole purpose of calling the meta-predicates.
 A simple example of a lambda expression is:

 .. code-block:: text